vuestorefront/vue-storefront-api/README.md

 `npm run restore`

 It restores JSON documents stored in `./var/catalog.json`.
-The oposite command - used to generate `catalog.json` file from runing ElasticSearch cluster:
+The opposite command - used to generate `catalog.json` file from running ElasticSearch cluster:

 `npm run dump`

 **Run development server**

-Code autoreload is enabled along with eslint, babel support.
+Code auto reload is enabled along with ESLint, babel support.

 `PORT=8080 npm run dev`

 **Access ElasticSearch data with Kibana**

-A Kibana service is available to explore, search and visualize indexed data at the following url:
+A [Kibana](https://www.elastic.co/products/kibana) service is available to explore, search and visualize indexed data at the following url:

 `http://localhost:5601/`